 Internal decorations Visually inspected.
 Cellars Not applicable.
-The applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains electricity.
-The electric meter and fuseboxes are in the kitchen pantry.
+Mains electricity.
+The electric meter and consumer unit are in the northmost bedroom (converted garage), and there is a further consumer unit in the main roof void.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Bottled propane has is connected to the property.
+Propane gas is connected to the property.
+The tank is assumed to be leased from the gas supplier and is positioned behind the garage.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is assumed to be from the mains supply.
-The plastic cold water storage tank is in the attic.
 The kitchen units are fitted with a stainless steel sink.
-There are three piece semi modern white suites in the bathroom and the shower room.
-One of the bedrooms has a semi modern white wash hand basin.
+The sanitary fittings are on fairly modern lines, and include three-piece white suites in the en-suite shower rooms and a four-piece white suite (with jacuzzi bath) in the bathroom.